S&R as Post-Industrial Managerial Paradigm

 Sense and Respond “Role and Accountability” designs typically include a customer-facing role that makes bid/no bid decisions and dispatches resources in response to CURRENT customer needs.
 The role is held accountable to the customer for providing customer-defined value, and to the organization for delivering a minimum amount of revenue and profit.
 This means they must be qualified and empowered to make decisions traditionally reserved for general managers.
 In one specific case, the Role and Accountability design called for individuals in the customer-facing role to relate to the corporate office in the way entrepreneurs do to a venture capitalist — competing for budget based on the opportunities within their respective client domains.
 As a result, the product and services units see more of their funding coming from current customer opportunities, as opposed to the annual top-down plan/budget process.
 The idea is that, over time, this will cause internal capabilities to change their focus from the firm’s plan to current customer needs.

 This is a change in business orientation from “firm forward” to “customer back.”
 It is business that co-creates value with customers, rather than extracting value from them.

 Structure no longer follows strategy.
 It becomes strategy….strategy that expresses executive intent as a modular structure for action, as opposed to a plan of action.
-Businesses are designed as systems of outcomes and interactions, rather than as silos of authority linked by processes.
 It is business on demand, rather than business as planned.